thuynguyen916/healthcare-analytics/README.md

 ## 📌 Overview

-This project uses real-world data to analyze healthcare costs and financial risk using R. I worked with two datasets to:
+This project uses real-world data to analyze healthcare costs and financial risks using R. I worked with two datasets to:

 - Predict medical charges based on age, smoking, BMI, and more
-- Understand the risk of loan default among patients, which could impact healthcare access or affordability
+- Understand the risk of loan default among people from different backgrounds.

-Both parts are connected through the lens of healthcare analytics.

 ## 📁 Project Structure